ritikapati/webdev-workshop/README.md

 ## Next steps

 You can play around with other HTML elements to understand how they display by default.
+You can find the full list of HTML elements in the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).

 Some elements like \<h1> are **block** elements, which means multiple \<h1> elements always appear on a new line (by default, this can be changed).
 But some elements like \<a> are **inline** and multiple \<a> elements display on the same line after the previous element.